History of Inter Milan: Mixed fortunes

 The following season another disaster struck.
-Inter impressed in the Supercoppa Italia match against Lazio and took the lead through new signing Robbie Keane and Hakan Şükür, though they ultimately lost 4–3.
+Inter impressed in the SItalian SuperCup match against Lazio and took the lead through new signings Robbie Keane and Hakan Şükür, though they ultimately lost 4–3.
 Despite the loss, the squad was looking impressive for the start of the season.
-What followed, however, was another embarrassment, as they were eliminated in the preliminary round of the Champions League by Swedish club Helsingborgs IF. Álvaro Recoba was given the opportunity to equal the tie with a last-minute penalty, but Helsingborg goalkeeper Sven Andersson made the save.
+What followed, however, was another embarrassment, as they were eliminated in the preliminary round of the Champions League by Swedish club Helsingborg. Álvaro Recoba was given the opportunity to equal the tie with a last-minute penalty, but Helsingborg goalkeeper Sven Andersson made the save.
 Inter then found themselves back at square one, as manager Marcello Lippi was sacked just one game into the season following Inter's first-ever Serie A defeat to Reggina.
 Throughout this period, Inter also suffered the mocking of neighbours Milan, who were having success both domestically and in Europe and who would levy several defeats on Inter, including a 6–0 thrashing in 2000–01.
-Marco Tardelli, chosen to replace Lippi, failed to improve Inter's results, and is remembered by Inter fans as the manager that lost 6–0 the Derby della Madonnina to Milan.
+Marco Tardelli, chosen to replace Lippi, failed to improve Inter's results, and is remembered by Inter fans as the manager that lost 6–0 in the Derby della Madonnina to Milan.
 Other Inter personnel that suffered during the club's struggles were Christian Vieri and Fabio Cannavaro, both of whom had their restaurants in Milan vandalised after defeats to the Rossoneri.

 In 2002, not only did Inter manage to make it to the UEFA Cup semi-finals, they were also just 45 minutes away from capturing the Scudetto.
 Maintaining just a one-goal advantage over Lazio at Rome's Stadio Olimpico in the last match of the season would see-off second- and third-placed Juventus and Roma, respectively.
 As a result of the game's implications, some Lazio fans were actually openly supporting Inter during the match, as an Inter victory would prevent Lazio's bitter city rivals Roma from winning the championship.
 Inter were 1–2 up after only 24 minutes, but Lazio equalised during first-half injury time and scored two more goals in the second half to clinch the victory.
 Juventus ultimately won the Scudetto after their 0–2 victory away to Udinese.